Russia strikes Kyiv again after weeks, Putin warns West on missile supplies

 In a Sunday address in Rome, Pope Francis called the war "the negation of God's dream".

-(Reporting by Natalia Zinets, Pavel Polityuk, Lidia Kelly and Ronald Popeski, Writing by Himani Sarkar; Editing by Michael Perry)
+(Reporting by Natalia Zinets, Pavel Polityuk, Lidia Kelly, and Ronald Popeski, Writing by Himani Sarkar; Editing by Michael Perry)

 By Natalia Zinets and Pavel Polityuk